zokikoz/get-config/README.md

 English | [Русский](./README-ru.md)

 # get-config
-Gets configurations of network devices via telnet session
+Gets configurations of network devices via telnet session.

 Script is designed to poll various managed network devices (switches, routers, firewalls, etc.) in order to automatically collect their configuration.
 Connection to devices is carried out using a telnet session, which is implemented through the [Net::Telnet](https://github.com/ruby/net-telnet) class.